 15. Nova Southeastern University

 Nova Southeastern University’s College of Engineering & Computing offers an online Master of Science in Information Security & Assurance that requires the completion of 30 credit units.
-Nova’s masters in cyber security online degree curriculum meets the requirements of the education specialty Network Security Engineering designation set forth by the Department of Homeland Security and the National Security Agency.
-Students studying full time can complete the cyber security masters online program in as little as 18 months.
+Nova’s masters in cyber security online degree curriculum meet the requirements of the education specialty Network Security Engineering designation set forth by the Department of Homeland Security and the National Security Agency.
+Students studying full-time can complete the cyber security masters online program in as little as 18 months.
 Degree candidates graduate prepared for careers as a compliance manager, network administrator, or security analyst, among others.

 Nova Southeastern University is a public institution of higher learning that was established in 1964.
 Its original name was the Nova University of Advanced Technology.
 In World War II, the campus was used to train Navy pilots; with taxiways still used as roads at present.
 The school operates a satellite campus in Puerto Rico.